ned14/tnfox/ReadMe.txt

 If on Windows, you may prefer to work from within your IDE - simply generate a MSVC project using "scons msvcproj" and get to work.

+Note that if you have a DUAL-CORE or multiprocessor machine, you can get much faster build times if you specify -j X to scons where X is the number of processors you have plus one.

 WARNING: Some optional facilities provided by FXSSLDevice use patented and/or legally controlled algorithms.
 Depending on the country you are in and whether it enforces US software patents, you may have to pay